vs4824/Flutter_Form_Builder/README.md

 3. Apply validators to inputs fields

-4. React to form fields changes and validations
+4. React to form fields changes and validations.

 ## Inputs